Rajchowdhury420/hermit-rust/README.md

 This project is currently under development.
 It does not have features enough for attack simulations yet, and only the basic feature to communicate with target computer.
-However, I'm working to add those (or new) features.
+However, I'm working to implement those (or new) features.

 <br />